MohammedJunaidKhan18/todo-app/README.md

-The name of the project is TO-DO-APP.
+The name of the project is TODO-APP.
 It is a simple to-do list application built with React.

 The major features are of this project are: